 If you live in a busy city as Stockholm then probably cleaning the house or apartment is not one of your favourite things to do.
 The modern world requires a lot from us and most of us are happy when we can delegate some housekeeping tasks.
-That’s the reason why the Strykfrit was established.
+That’s the reason why Strykfrit Software was established.

 But what if you are the leader on the local market and you want to take your business to the next level?
 Then technology should become your best friend!

 When Strykfrit contacted us we knew that the business is doing great in the capital city of Sweden and the main goal was to extend the business to other cities and to reduce management cost by automating the booking and payment processes.

 We were aware that Sweden is a very specific market and population density is very unique – ~23% of the Swedish population lives in Stockholm.
 We had to take it into consideration because different business strategies should be applied in big cities and different in smaller cities.

 All these strategies and decisions have a direct impact on the digital product we build.